nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * `INTEGER` must be a strictly positive integer.
 * The user cannot undo/redo actions from a previous session of starting the app.
 * The user cannot undo actions that are more than 10 iterations old.
-* The user cannot undo actions that do not change the data of DengueHotspotTracker, such as `list` and `find`.
+* The user cannot undo actions that do not alter the data of DengueHotspotTracker, such as `list`, `sort` and `find`.
 * Performing a change after undoing will clear any possible `redo` actions.

 Example: